 Under normal operation the clip limiter is inaudible.
-The limiter can be turned "On" or "Off" by pressing the relevant clip limit switch.(3 page 5)
+The limiter can be turned "On" or "Off" by pressing the relevant clip limit switch.
+(3 page 5)

-Some manufacturers of loudspeaker processors do not recommend the use of clip limiters in amplifiers, as it can effect the tracking of the processor's limiters.
+Some manufacturers of loudspeaker processors do not recommend the use of clip limiters in amplifiers, as they tend to upset the tracking of the processor's limiters.